wesavetheworld/wordpress-video-chat/readme.txt

 * Major update, Please update to latest version for chat to work, This now shows the Google reCaptcha that TinyChat use, You may need to click on the shield to display unsecured content as TinyChat don't currently have the encryption set.

+= 1.6.0 =
+Removed from the WordPress plug-in directory.

 == Social Sites ==

 * Website - https://www.ruddernation.com